convention-change/convention-change-log/README.md

 $ convention-change-log --dry-run-disable
 # you can also write like this
 $ convention-change-log -r 1.0.0 --dry-run-disable

+# only change version file by versionrc config (1.10+)
+$ convention-change-log --change-version --dry-run
+# It is affected by `--dry-run` by default and can be executed through `--dry-run-disable`
+$ convention-change-log --change-version --dry-run-disable

 # more practical automatic push to remote, after v1.7.0, open --auto-push will ignore --dry-run
 $ convention-change-log --auto-push